Are you interested in how Constantine, Montezuma, Confucius, or George Washington affected society, even into our

 If you answered yes, then the History program at Concordia University Chicago could be the perfect match for you.
 This unique program is not a traditional high school history class—you will explore the past and present to see how the study of history is always changing, and to understand how history influences the world around us today.

 Your learning experience will be greatly enhanced by talented faculty who are engaged in the study of history along with you.
 All of the full-time History Department faculty members hold terminal degrees in the field of history and have numerous years of teaching experiences.

-A degree in history can help you recognize the origins and purpose of government, the law, religious beliefs, forms of worship, political choices and ways of living.
+A liberal arts degree in history can help you recognize the origins and purpose of government, the law, religious beliefs, forms of worship, political choices and ways of living.
 Through the study of history, you’ll learn how to develop a coherent and sophisticated mental map that orients you to the time, place, and circumstances of your own existence.
 By analyzing history, you’ll also enhance your critical thinking skills as you search for the relevance and meaning of historical events.

 If you major in history at Concordia University Chicago, you will take writing and researching history, senior seminar and history topics courses.
 You will be required to select one course in American History, European History and Non-Western History.

 You may choose from many electives to fulfill degree requirements, including world history, U.S. Women’s History, 20th Century Europe, Illinois history and many more.

 If you are choosing to minor in this program, you can select from a variety of history courses to fulfill requirements.
 Often, students with a philosophy, education, or political science major choose to minor in history.

 For details about required courses and course descriptions, please visit our online catalog.